jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/The argument principle and winding number.md

 $$
 Sometimes this is called the index of $z_{0}$ with respect to $\gamma$.

-Now we can prove the cutest little generalisation of [[Complex Analysis --- math-135/notes/Cauchy integral formula#_theorem _ Cauchy integral formula|Cauchy's integral formula]] —
+Now we can prove the cutest little generalisation of [[Complex analysis --- math-135/notes/Cauchy integral formula#_theorem _ Cauchy integral formula|Cauchy's integral formula]] —

 ##### _corollary:_ Cauchy's integral formula with winding number